How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 Engaging with Pre-training Activities

-Activities such as basic command training at home, gentle play that encourages following directions, and simple games that foster attention, are all preparatory steps that can be started at home.
+Activities such as basic command training at home, gentle play that encourages following directions, and simple games that foster attention are all preparatory steps that can be started at home.
 The goal here isn’t just to start teaching commands but to build a communicative rapport between you and your puppy, fostering an understanding of basic commands and expected behaviours.

 After addressing these foundational aspects of readiness and pre-training preparation, you’ll have a solid starting point.
 Ensuring your puppy is ready, both physically and mentally, and having a vet’s nod on health concerns like vaccinations, will have you both set for a productive and enjoyable learning experience at the training classes.